jasonmccreary/blog-posts/2012-09-04-code-style-fashion.md

 ---
 In a recent interview I hung out with the team after hours.
 An interesting conversation started with one of their engineers ([not developer][1]).
 We were talking about current technologies.
 He related this to fashion and style.
 I thought this was an insightful analogy and wanted to share.

 Fashion is the latest trend &mdash; *in vogue*.
 Technologies such as Ruby on Rails might have been high-fashion a few years ago or NoSQL now.
 These technologies advocated by diehard evangelists.
 After all fashion is not without passion.
-It&rsquo;s hip and cool and *you should do it.*
+It's hip and cool and *you should do it.*

 An interesting quality of fashion is that it moves in cycles.
 Upon closer inspection these technologies are not new.
 Merely new faces of old technology.
 [MVC][2] from the 1970s.
 [NoSQL][3] from the 1990s.